 Office of D.C.
-Pensions' Quality Assurance for Annuitant Benefit Payments in annuitant payment amounts.
+Pensions' Quality Assurance for Annuitant Benefit Payments in FY 2016.
+During past financial statement audits, the auditor identified errors in annuitant payment amounts.
 We plan to assess whether the Office of D.C.
 Pensions' quality assurance program is designed and operating effectively to detect and correct mistakes in the processing of annuitant benefit payments.

 The Office of D.C.
 Pensions implements the Secretary's responsibilities under the Balanced Budget Act of 1997 to make timely and accurate Federal benefit payments associated with the D.C.
 Retirement Programs for police officers, firefighters, teachers, and judges.
-These benefit payments totaled \$685 million in FY 2015.
-During past financial statement audits, the auditor identified errors
+These benefit payments totaled \$699.9 million